snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 *A note about borrowed board games* (see above :point_up:).
 I like to keep borrowed items within sight (but out of the way), so that I don't forget to return things when I'm finished!
-Turns out [loaning out and getting back borrowed items](https://www.reddit.com/r/questions/comments/1j40e9w/whose_responsibilty_is_it_to_return_borrowed_items/) is a constant AITAH topic... :thinking: :neutral_face:
+Turns out [loaning out and getting back borrowed items](https://www.reddit.com/r/questions/comments/1j40e9w/whose_responsibilty_is_it_to_return_borrowed_items/) is a constant AITAH Reddit-thread topic... :thinking: :neutral_face:

 ## Room 3: The Music Room